MicrosoftDocs/memdocs/sccm/core/migration/operations-for-migration.md

     -   If you want to migrate only collections and not the objects that are associated with those collections, uncheck **Migrate objects that are associated with the specified collections**.
 If you uncheck this option, no associated objects are migrated in this job, and you can skip steps 6 and 7.

 6. On the **Select Objects** page, uncheck any object types or specific available objects that you do not want to migrate.
 By default, all associated object types and available objects are selected.
-Then choose **Next**.
+Choose **Next**.

 7. On the **Content Ownership** page, assign the ownership of content from each listed source site to a site in the destination hierarchy, and then choose **Next**.